In plants, oxalate helps to get rid of extra calcium by binding with it. That is why so many high-oxalate foods are from plants.

 As they digest, oxalate and calcium are more likely to bind together before they get to the kidneys, making it less likely that kidney stones will form.

 Foods that are high in vitamin C can increase the body’s oxalate levels.
-Vitamin C converts to oxalate, and levels over 1,000 milligrams (mg) per day have been shown to increase oxalate levels.
+Vitamin C converts to oxalate.
+Levels over 1,000 milligrams (mg) per day have been shown to increase oxalate levels.

 Taking antibiotics, or having a history of digestive disease, can also increase the body’s oxalate levels.
 The good bacteria in the gut help get rid of oxalate, and when the levels of these bacteria are low, higher amounts of oxalate can be absorbed in the body.

 Drinking enough fluid each day can help clear kidney stones or even keep them from forming.
-Spreading liquids throughout the day is ideal.
+Spreading your intake of liquids throughout the day is ideal.
 Choosing water over other drinks is preferable.

 Avoid eating too much animal protein, as this can cause stones to form.